 What is a smart thermostat?

-In home automation, wireless smart thermostats assume the role of keeping a cozy environment, working with temperature and humidity sensors, air conditioners, and other smart home devices that make the surrounding environment comfortable.
+In smart home apartment solution, wireless smart thermostats assume the role of keeping a cozy environment, working with temperature and humidity sensors, air conditioners, and other smart home devices that make the surrounding environment comfortable.

 With a touchscreen display and some buttons to change among different models, home thermostats are easy to use and can be programmed.
 Generally, a Smart thermostat is zigbee/z-wave to Wi-Fi enabled to make a connection to the IoT hub.